hmstella/maptiles_hmstella/README.md

 Base color was changed from light brown to darker, yellowish brown to differentiate the land use more clearly.

-Some colors of interest labels have transformed as well.
+Some colors of interest labels have transformed as well.<br>
 `Hospitals) red -> light green` <br>
 `Schools) brown -> dark green` <br>
 `Points of interest) greyish brown -> dark red`